skessler01/GitWorkshopExercises/Git History/Readme.md

 > git checkout [commit ID]

-If you want to return to the most recent commit, use

-> git checkout main

-Or

-> git checkout master

-Depending on what your main branch is named.

-To test this, revert this repository to its state after commit *b1800286ec1e9da2d51ac080ef67fd5b916f5e53* .
-Find the file in the same directory as this Readme file.
+To test this, revert this repository to its state after commit *b1800286ec1e9da2d51ac080ef67fd5b916f5e53* and find the file in the same directory as this Readme file.

 This should also show you why it is never a smart idea to put credentials in a git repository.